 Optometric vision therapy, sometimes called vision therapy, vision training or VT, is that part of optometric care devoted to developing, improving, and enhancing visual performance.
 In vision therapy, a sequence of activities individually prescribed, supervised, and monitored is established for each patient to develop age-appropriate visual skills and visual information processing ability which are necessary for reading and learning.
 There are more than 250 different exercises - the treatment program for each person is different and they typically will use only some of the exercises. (learn more about Vision Therapy)

-Behavioral Optometrist and Developmental Optomentrist are titles that are used interchangebly to describe a board-certififed eye doctor who is also trained in diagnosing and treating visual dysfunctions that affect everyday living.
+Behavioral Optometrist and Developmental Optometrist are titles that are used interchangably to describe a board-certified eye doctor who is also trained in diagnosing and treating visual dysfunctions that affect everyday living.
 This not only involves healthy eyes with clear eyesight but also the many other visual skills related to learning and reading that are usually not tested in a routine eye exam or vision screening.
 These include eye aiming, eye coordination, teaming, focusing, eye movement control, eye-hand coordination, visual-motor integration, and visual-perceptual development.

 There are three key systems involved in effective visual performance.
 The Visual Information Gathering System (eyes), The Visual Information Processing System (brain), and Visual Motor Processing System (how we translate vision into writing and drawing).
 These are referred to as VIGS, VIPS, and VMPS.
 A deficit in any of these systems can lead to significant vision and learning problems. (learn more about Visual Performance)